ashleefv/ApplNumComp/L4: MATLAB basics.md

 # **Matlab Basics**

-This lecture focuses on basic Matlab functionality, an overview of the versatility and functions Matlab can do.
+This lecture focuses on basic MATLAB functionality, an overview of the versatility and functions MATLAB can do.

-## **Uses of Matlab**
+## **Uses of MATLAB**
   * Calculator
   * Scripts
   * Built in Plotting